smithblack-0/WorkflowForge/docs/Overview.md

 documentation for more details on how to use this and how they work.

-### Straightforward Agentic Control System
+### Straightforward Flow Control System

-The Straightforward Agentic Control System, SACS, or 'sacks' is designed to both define flow control in terms of prompts in as simple and straightforward pythonic way as possible while at the same time supporting flow control ideas such as loops, conditions
+The Straightforward Agentic Control System (SFCS) is designed to both define flow control in terms of prompts in as simple and straightforward pythonic way as possible while at the same time supporting flow control ideas such as loops, conditions